Lata Pada: Early life and dance career

-The Career in Bharata natyam
+Career in Bharata natyam

-At the tender age 13, Lata gave her solo debut recital known as the 'Arangetram'.
 Lata pada's career as a soloist began in 1965, the year after she immigrated to Canada.
 At this time, her work was largely traditional.
 However, when she lived in Indonesia for several years, Lata Pada became interested in cross-cultural collaboration and opened up her choreography to other influences.
 In 1979, she returned to Canada.
 Pada's solo dances featured bharata natyam in a traditional form and in a more contemporary style.

 In 1990, Pada founded Sampradaya Dance Creations in Toronto, Ontario, and Sampradaya Dance Academy in nearby Mississauga.
 Sampradaya Dance Creations presents a range of solo and ensemble choreography in both a classical and contemporary repertoire.
 The company is also engaged in education and community outreach.

-On vacation to India

-In 1985 Lata Pada and her family decided to take an extended vacation to India.
-On 23 June of that year Vishnu Pada and daughters Arti and Brinda died in the bombing of Air India Flight 182.
-Lata Pada was not aboard since she left on an earlier date to tour India for Bharatanatyam recitals in Bangalore and across India; Lata was in Mumbai rehearsing for her tour, while her husband and daughters stayed behind in Sudbury, Ontario because Brinda was graduating from high school; afterwards the three flew on Air India 182.
-Lata Pada became a spokesperson for the families of the victims.
-Lata Pada expressed disappointment in the Canadian government's investigation of the Air India incident.
-After the crash she created the dance piece "Revealed By Fire" in remembrance of the incident.
-Pada received a master's degree in fine arts from York University in 1997.

-Dances focussed on Women and identity

-Among the dance productions of Lata Pada on various themes, two productions highlighting women and identity are praiseworthy :
+Among the dance productions of Lata Pada on various themes, two productions highlighting women and identity are praiseworthy: